aicis/fresco/doc/source/intro.rst

-The FRESCO framework aims to support the development of both new applications using secure computation, and the development of new secure computation techniques (referred to as *protocol suites* in FRESCO) to be used as the backend for those application.
+The FRESCO framework aims to support the development of both new applications using secure computation, and the development of new secure computation techniques (referred to as *protocol suites* in FRESCO) to be used as the backend for those applications.
 In some sense FRESCO can be thought of as a *hub* that provides the infrastructure to connect applications with protocol suites.
 The focus of the framework is the following main features: